Skip to content

 2. Amphibious infantry capability for contested-shore operations, particularly the planned recapture of the eastern islands

-3. Layered island defense for the remaining four islands, integrating coastal artillery, ground-based air defense, fixed fortifications, and rapid-response Marine and Army formations
+3. Layered island defense for the remaining four federal islands, integrating coastal artillery, ground-based air defense, fixed fortifications, and rapid-response Marine and Army formations

 The doctrine is fundamentally defensive-offensive in alternation: the AFDF posture is to deny CSAT and other adversaries operational freedom in the Aegiran Sea while preserving the capability to take the offensive to retake the occupied islands when conditions permit.
+Long-range strategic strike, strategic airlift, and strategic deterrence are not Aegiran-organic capabilities — they are provided by the WDP coalition (principally the FSA).

 Service organization